mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/14-generics/index.md

 _any_ list we wish to transform into an equivalent dictionary -- not just this one specific use case.

-We'll need one thing first -- a way to produce the "key" for each object we encounter in the `phoneList` array.
-To remain flexible, we'll design our function such that whoever is asking for the list-to-dictionary conversion should also provide a function that we can use to obtain a "key" from each item in the list.
+We will need one thing first -- a way to produce the "key" for each object we encounter in the `phoneList` array.
+To remain flexible, we will design our function such that whoever is asking for the list-to-dictionary conversion should also provide a function that we can use to obtain a "key" from each item in the list.

-Maybe our function signature would look something like this
+Maybe our function signature would look something like this:

 ```ts twoslash
 // @errors: 2355